NivMinkov/1111/Developer-Guide.md

   * Open the PcapDotNet.sln and build it.
 * Run all the unit tests of PcapDotNet.sln
 * **Problems**:
-  * If compilation fails - try to find the problem in the Discussions page or create a new discussion.
+  * If compilation fails - try to find the problem in the Q&A group or create a new thread.
-  * If tests fail - try to find the problem in the Discussions page or create a new discussion.
+  * If tests fail - try to find the problem in the Q&A group  page or create a new thread.

 ## Coding Conventions
 * Warning Level: 4.